fortanix/sdkms-performance-testbench/README.md

 # License

 This project is primarily distributed under the terms of the Mozilla Public License (MPL) 2.0, see [LICENSE](./LICENSE) for details.

+# Valentino

+For running valentino tests, copy src/resources/libvalentino.so to /opt/fortanix/ directory